 Deborah Amolo Joyce

 Deborah Amolo is 15 years old.
 She joined our community school last year when she was in P.6 from Ojwina P.7 in Lira City.
 She is the daughter of Ajok Scovia, a single mother of seven children.
 She loves studying at our community school because there are many activities like games and music in which she actively participates.
 “I also love the school because the teachers support children to learn”, she says.
 She loves the English subject most because she would like to learn to speak better English and communicate more effectively.
 Deborah takes learning how to communicate effectively seriously because she would like to become a Member of Parliament when she grows up to provide political solutions to the many problems in her community.
-She is working hard to attain a first grade and go to a good secondary to advance her educational pursuits.
-She was the best pupil in the p.6 cohort that is now in P.7.
+She worked hard and obtained 19 aggregates in the PLE exams, making her the best performing girl child.

 2. Olwit Joshua